-Applications for a premises licence or club premises certificate - a statement of the relevant licensable activities or relevant qualifying club activities, which it is proposed will be carried on or from the premises.
-Please state hours.
-Variation applications - must briefly describe the proposed variation/hours.
-Provisional statements - state that representations are restricted after the issue of the provisional statement and where known, the relevant licensable activities, which it is proposed, will be carried on or from the premises.
+- Applications for a premises licence or club premises certificate a statement of the relevant licensable activities or relevant qualifying club activities, which it is proposed will be carried on or from the premises.
+Please state hours. - Variation applications must briefly describe the proposed variation/hours. - Provisional statements state that representations are restricted after the issue of the provisional statement and where known, the relevant licensable activities, which it is proposed, will be carried on or from the premises.

 There are different advertising requirements for minor variations.
+Please see below.

-Notice to responsible authorities
+Notice to Responsible Authorities

-The applicant must give notice to each relevant responsible authority by giving each authority a copy of the application together with its accompanying documents, if any, on the same day as the day on which the application is given to the licensing authority.
+If the applicant intends to submit the application as a hard copy e.g. through the post, then they must give notice to each relevant Responsible Authority by giving each authority a copy of the application together with its accompanying documents, if any, on the same day as the day on which the application is given to the licensing authority.
 Please see Appendix 4 for contact details.